carolinefguo/terraform-website/content/source/docs/enterprise/api/workspaces.html.md

 Parameter            | Description
 -------------------- | -----------
-`:organization_name` | The name of the organization to create the workspace in.
-The organization must already exist in the system, and the user must have permissions to create new workspaces.
+`:organization_name` | The name of the organization the workspace belongs to.
 `:name`              | The name of the workspace to update, which can only include letters, numbers, `-`, and `_`.
 This will be used as an identifier and must be unique in the organization.

 ### Request Body

-This POST endpoint requires a JSON object with the following properties as a request payload.
+This PATCH endpoint requires a JSON object with the following properties as a request payload.

 Properties without a default value are required.